davidrhoden/davidrhoden-basic-netlify/timeline/tit-rex-feb-17-2017.md

 ---
 title: "I got to be in the 'tit Rex parade."
 date: 2014-05-21T11:00:00.000Z
-summary: I made some miniature throws.
-I thought they had to be Roman-themed.
 excerpt: I made some miniature throws.
 I thought they had to be Roman-themed.
 category: timeline
 image: /static/img/timeline/david-and-robin-tit-rex-feb-17-2017.jpg